shawnlawson/XAI-Visual-Guts/ML_PostMortem.md

 ## Sourcing Data

 Despite there existing a large number of open source datasets[^1], I felt it was best to capture my own data set for this project.
-Even if the publicly data sets are open source, how do I know who's data it really is?
+Even if the publicly data sets are open source, how do I know whose data it really is?
 Who owns it?
 Did they give permission?
 Do the sources of the data even know they are data?
 For example, looking at pre-built neural nets (NN)[^2].
 Some  have copyright information and some don't.
 Some are created from other artist's work without their knowledge.
 I can now create an near infinite number of paintings in the likeness of another artist's style.
 Is this acceptable?
 Should the artist receive royalties?

 Where data comes from has an incredible impact on the final NN as discovered and critiqued by Crawford and Paglen[^3].
 Moreover, insufficient data creates instances experienced racism, like that of Joy Buolamwini.
 This lead her to create the Algorithm Justice League[^4].